7 Best Supplements for Libido

 Low libido may come and go, and it can affect both men and women.
 In fact, 1 in 3 women is said to have low libido, while low libido is prevalent in 5% of middle-aged men2 3

-This article will explore the many causes of low libido, common treatments for low libido, and how certain supplements for libido may be able to help.
+This article will explore the many causes of low libido, common solutions for low libido, and how certain supplements for libido may be able to help.

 What causes low libido?